 Increased Buy Online, Pick Up at Store Offerings

-Since many customers are eager to minimize time in physical stores, retailers have rushed to create or expand buy online, pick up at store and curbside pick-up options.
+Since many customers are eager to minimize their time in physical stores, retailers have rushed to create or expand buy online, pick up at store and curbside pick-up options.

 For example, bra fittings, alteration services, ear-piercing services and all spa-like services are suspended until further notice at Macy’s stores.
 All paid and free in-store services, makeup and skin care applications and classes were also suspended at Sephora before the beauty retailer temporarily closed all U.S. and Canada locations in mid-March.